Zum Inhalt

 grid_charge_cost_eur += kwh_gc × price_eur_kwh

 grid_charge_w is the portion of battery charging power that cannot be covered by excess PV — therefore it must have come from the grid.
+This power-based estimate is the basis for today_grid_charge_cost_eur; it is independent of the balance-based Scenario 2 calculation further down.

 Feed-in Revenue (today_feed_in_revenue_eur)